Complications Involving Surgical Errors

 In this surgical error case, Partner James Cardea recalls the case of a 55-year old man who came to the ER with abdominal pain.
 After a diagnosis of low blood pressure, a Resident placed a venous line under the attending physician’s supervision.
 The venous line was improperly placed by the Resident, which caused the patient to experience many complications which ultimately resulting in his death.
 This is a clear case of a surgical error that would not have occurred if standard of care had been followed.
 Click to hear about the details of this case.

-Let the Attorneys and Medical Investigators at Schochor, Federico and Staton Help You
+Let the Attorneys and Medical Investigators at Schochor, Staton, Goldberg and Cardea, P.A.
+Help You

-Schochor, Federico and Staton’s surgical errors practice focuses on medical negligence during surgical procedures.
+Schochor, Staton, Goldberg and Cardea, P.A.’s surgical errors practice focuses on medical negligence during surgical procedures.
 Since our firm has been handling medical malpractice cases since our founding in 1984, we have a thorough understanding of how to build strong cases to help plaintiffs pursue the maximum compensation possible for injuries that are the result of surgical errors.
 We have filed more medical negligence cases than any other law firm in Maryland and have won more than $1 billion in settlements and verdicts.

 Contact us online or call us today at 410-234-1000 to speak with one of our attorneys about your case.
 You pay nothing unless we make a recovery on your behalf.